pandastrike/vanilla/README.md

 This gives you the executable `huxley`, which you will be using for the remaining steps.

 ### Step 2 - Create A Cluster
 The CLI lets you spin up Huxley clusters.
+Skip this step if you already have a cluster online.

 ```shell
 huxley cluster create [name]
 ```
 If you don't provide a name, a random one will be selected for you.
 The command returns immediately with a cluster ID Huxley uses to find it in the future.
 However, your cluster will not be fully configured and ready for several minutes.
+At the moment, there is not a method in place to detect when formation is complete, but that command is comming soon.
+For now, give it 10 minutes and go get some coffee.

 ### Step 3 - Clone Vanilla to Your Local Machine
 Vanilla is a "hello world" stand-in for any Node project you've written and wish to deploy.